- 1 U.S. Taxation on U.K. Retirement & Pension

 25% Tax Free Lump Sum Payment Taxable in the U.S.?

-If this is your biggest concern (and oftentimes it is), we have prepared a detailed analysis on this one specific issue, which you can find here.
+If your biggest question involves the U.S. tax on lump sum tax-free payment you received from a U.K. retirement source (and oftentimes it is), we have prepared a detailed analysis on this one specific issue, which you can access by clicking on the link above.

 Compared to the laws surrounding distribution of pension or retirement funds, the laws regarding the reporting of your UK pension is less complicated and relatively simple: the general rule is that you have to report it.